 It is worth mentioning as we should know that kids do not need to consume their calories in drinks without nutritional value.

 Simple things like substituting maple syrup and less of it for white sugar are helpful.
-I like to use coconut milk because it’s sweeter and doesn’t need as much sugar added.

 - A good vitamin.
 We like these from Garden of Life.